 Lunar settlement now lies within our power to accomplish, and can change the whole state of affairs at a stroke.
 From the material and psychological aspects, it is our best first step upon the road to the stars.

-The Project figures prominently in a new motion picture, entitled Lunarcy!, which has been showing to good response, and is now available through popular streaming-video services, providing us with new publicity opportunities.
+The Project figures prominently in the motion picture Lunarcy!, which is now available through popular streaming-video services, providing us with new publicity opportunities.